 While Medicare is intended to help cover healthcare costs, there are still some things you could be required to pay for including premiums, deductibles and copays.
-To help limit out-of-pocket costs, there are a few savings programs available to Medicare beneficiaries with limited incomes.
+To help limit out-of-pocket costs, there are a few Medicare Savings Programs available to Medicare beneficiaries with limited incomes.

 Three Ways to Save on Out-of-Pocket Expenses